 If we look at Gartner’s Hype Cycle for Emerging Technologies 2016, announced in August 2016, we see that several technologies, which traditionally are seen as part of the Internet of Things are still in the Innovation Trigger stage.

 The connected home is reaching the peak of inflated expectations and IoT Platform technologies (along with blockchain and other technologies believed to enable the so-called platform revolution) still rank lower.
 Autonomous vehicles have past the peak of inflated expectations and move towards the through of disillusionment.
 However, wait a minute.
 Are autonomous vehicles part of the Internet of Things?
-They are certainly connected with it.
-And so is fog/edge computing, are new sensor technologies and are all those consumer technologies and “smart anything” enablers.
+They certainly need it and in a sense are indeed part of it.
+And so are fog computing and edge computing, are new sensor technologies and are all those consumer technologies and “smart anything” enablers.
+Yet, it’s in the integration of all those technologies, IoT and blockchain, IoT and AI, IoT and drones and any combination of several ones whatsoever, that the real power sits.

 This is where part of the hype and battle of the numbers begin.
 Many technologies, many types of applications, many types of devices and many underlying enablers.
 And guess what?
 When you stumble upon data or forecasts regarding the “Internet of Things”, as if it were a thing, it is rarely said what exactly is part of it and what not.
 What do we, for instance, mean if we say that the Internet of Things industry will have an estimated value of xyz Trillion Dollar market value by the year abc?